 Much of the reason for content being accessed on a mobile device or desktop depends on the navigation of the website.
 Is the content mobile friendly?
 If the answer to this is a resounding no, then the user is almost certainly going to turn to a desktop for the content.
 For someone to use a smartphone to access content, it must be clearly readable and easy to navigate on a smaller screen.
 The difference between consuming content on a desktop and consuming content on a mobile device is really about the user’s time, location and content type.
 It comes down to these factors when a user is deciding which device to reach for and the kind of experience they want to have.

 Are you interested in learning more about how content consumption differs from mobile to desktop?
-Why not give us a call today?
+Check out out our FREE best practices guide below, or give us a call today!
 We are a marketing agency that specializes in everything digital.
 Let’s talk about what we can do to take your business to the next level.